Geborgen/nordic-souls/README.md

 If you do not want to use ENB, keep it toggled off.

+#### Performance

+If you need more performance, check out the [performance guide](https://github.com/Geborgen/nordic-souls/blob/main/PERFORMANCEGUIDE.md).

 #### Optional Content

 Under the `WRAPPING UP - OPTIONAL CONTENT` separator, you can enable and disable things to your liking:
 - [Apothecary - Vanilla Potion Restore](https://www.nexusmods.com/skyrimspecialedition/mods/78230) is **enabled** by default.
 Disable if you prefer Apothecary's restore-over-time system.
-If you re-enable, the ESP placement doesn't matter as long as it loads after Apothecary and before the Synthesis patch.
 - [Alternate Conversation Camera Plus](https://www.nexusmods.com/skyrimspecialedition/mods/40722) is **enabled** by default.
 Disable if you don't want zoom effect during dialogue.
 - [Camera Noise](https://www.nexusmods.com/skyrimspecialedition/mods/77185) is **enabled** by default.
 Disable if you don't like the subtle camera-shake effect.
 - [Rumble](https://www.nexusmods.com/skyrimspecialedition/mods/84507) is **enabled** by default.
 Disable if you don't like the improved controller rumble.